sachin-iitd/Airshot/interpol-forecast/README.md

 # Kolkata Pollution Dataset Benchmarking

-We use this repository for various algorithms and methods used to analyze the Delhi pollution data available at https://www.cse.iitd.ac.in/pollutiondata/kolkata
+We use this repository for various algorithms and methods used to analyze the Kolkata pollution data available at https://www.cse.iitd.ac.in/pollutiondata/kolkata

 ### Datasets benchmarked